 It’s possible that when signing up for other services, apps, games etc. you inadvertently gave an app permission to read your messages.
 Although this isn’t a nice thought, you don’t have to worry too much about this being a security risk.
 However you may understandably want to prevent anyone from being able to see further messages.
 Luckily the steps to check access are easy.

-Sign into Google from your device or computer, then go to www.myaccount.google.com/security-checkup/3. scroll down to the bottom section that says ‘Third-Party Access’.
-If you click the small “I” next to each app or service listed, you’ll be able to see exactly what access you’ve given each product.
+Sign into Google from your device or computer, then go to myaccount.google.com/security.
+Scroll down to the section that says ‘Apps With Account Access’.
 This is an ideal time to have a clean-up and fully remove any old games, apps or products that you’ve given permissions to in the past.